| "A Remarkable

 completely ignored the Ute.
 I began to think I was

+wasting my time.
 When we pulled up in his back yard, he surprised

 me with an announcement.
 "Before you can sell me a